Husam-AbuZina/Learning-OOP-and-Design-Patterns/OOP-Principles.md

 ### Interfaces
 An interface is a 100% abstract class.
 It can only have static, final, and public fields and abstract methods.
 It’s frequently referred to as a blueprint of a class as well.
 Java interfaces allow you to implement multiple inheritances in your code, as a class can implement any number of interfaces.
 Classes can access an interface with the implements keyword.

+## 2. Encapsulation
+- Encapsulation helps with data security, allowing you to protect the data stored in a class from system-wide access.
+As the name suggests, it safeguards the internal contents of a class like a capsule.
+- You can implement encapsulation in Java by making the fields (class variables) private and accessing them via their public getter and setter methods.
+JavaBeans are examples of fully encapsulated classes.

+### Encapsulation in Java:

+- Restricts direct access to data members (fields) of a class
+- Fields are set to private
+- Each field has a getter and setter method
+- Getter methods return the field
+- Setter methods let us change the value of the field

 ### Notes:
 - This Article is Quoted from RAYGUN, But i try to summarize it as much as posssible for fellow GitHub Friends.
 - You Can Find the Original Article On: [RAYGUN](https://raygun.com/blog/oop-concepts-java/#composition)